andreshungbz/flashcard-dragon/README.md

 ## Running The Application

+> [!NOTE]
-These instructions assume you use a UNIX-like operating system (Linux, macOS, etc.).
+> These instructions assume you use a UNIX-like operating system (Linux, macOS, etc.).
 If you are using Windows, you may need to adjust the commands accordingly.

 ### Prerequisites